 In a heavy bottom sauce pan heat the mustard oil.
 Add the fenugreek seeds, mustard seeds, cumin seeds, fennel seeds and nigella seeds.
 Sauté until they start to sizzle and pop for a min or so.
 Also add the whole red chillies, stirring to make sure they don’t burn.

-Add the sliced onion and fry until light brown in colour and have softened for about 6mins.
-To the pan now add the ginger/ garlic paste.
+Add the sliced onion and fry until light brown in colour and have softened for about 8-10 mins.
+To the pan now add the ginger/ garlic paste frying for a few seconds.
 Mix well.
 Stir in the tomato puree, turmeric powder and chilli powder.
 Cook for a couple of minutes till the oil leaves the sides of the pan.

-Add the chicken pieces cooking on high heat to make sure the pieces are sealed and coated in the gravy for 5-7 mins.
-Add the water and bring the curry to a boil, then simmer covered on a low heat cooking for 25-30 mins until the chicken is cooked through and succulent, stirring a couple of times.
+Add the chicken pieces cooking on a medium heat to make sure the pieces are sealed and coated in the gravy for 5-7 mins.
+Add the water and bring the curry to a boil, then simmer covered on a low heat cooking for 20 mins until the chicken is cooked through and succulent, stirring a couple of times

 At this stage, add the yoghurt and stir, making sure not to let it split and continue cooking on a low heat with the lid on for 5-7 minutes.
 Add salt and lemon juice to taste.
 Garnished with coriander.
 Serve hot with roomali roti or naan.
 Enjoy!